dermotduffy/frigate-hass-card/README.md

 1. Reopen the folder in the Dev Container
 1. Once done, press `F5` to start debugging

-Ideally, everything should be working without any additional configuration.

-Under the hoods, the dev container setup takes care of bringing up:
+Everything should just work without any additional configuration.
+Under the hood, the dev container setup takes care of bringing up:

 * Home Assistant (port `48123:8123`)
 * Frigate (ports `45000:5000`, `41935:1935`)